 The above comment creates what’s called a “NTFS junction”, making the two folder paths indistinguishable from each other.
 OneDrive will sync what it sees as a “MusiciTunes Library” folder inside your OneDrive folder.
-When it starts reading data from that folder, it is rerouted to read from “Music\iTunes\iTunes Media\Music” in your home folder, where iTunes normally stores your music files.
-This saves you from having two sets of the same files and you don’t have to worry about keeping two folders in sync – as they’re now really the same folder.
+When it starts reading data from that folder, it’s rerouted to read from “Music\iTunes\iTunes Media\Music” in your home folder, where iTunes normally stores your music files.
+This saves you from having two sets of the same files and you don’t have to worry about keeping two folders in sync – as they’re now the same folder.

-If you’ve got OneDrive setup to sync all your files to more than one computer, the entirety of your iTunes Library will be downloaded on the secondary computer.
+If you’ve got OneDrive set up to sync all your files to more than one computer, the entirety of your iTunes Library will be downloaded on the secondary computer.
 It can be a good idea to open OneDrive Settings exclude the “MusiciTunes Library” from being synced to other computers.

-You can adjust the folder paths in the above example commands to sync your videos, ebooks, or any other folder you want to stay where it is on your computer but still want to synchronize it with OneDrive.
+You can adjust the folder paths in the above example commands to sync your videos, ebooks, or any other folder you want to stay where it’s on your computer but still want to synchronize it with OneDrive.
 Note that your iTunes movie collection is restricted by DRM and thus you cannot play them back on Windows or Xbox through OneDrive.

 The above instructions assume default folder paths.
 You should double check them by looking in your home folder before proceeding.
 If you’ve made changes to the default folders, make sure both your iTunes Library and local OneDrive folder are still stored on NTFS-partitions and adjust the paths accordingly.
 If none of that made any sense, it probably doesn’t apply to you either.